Browse our papers

 Abstract: We used a dataset of daily Bloomberg Financial Market Summaries from 2010 to 2023, reposted on large financial media, to determine how global news headlines may affect stock market movements using ChatGPT and a two-stage prompt approach.
 We document a statistically significant positive correlation between the sentiment score and future equity market returns over short to medium term, which reverts to a negative correlation over longer horizons.
 Validation of this correlation pattern across multiple equity markets indicates its robustness across equity regions and resilience to non-linearity, evidenced by comparison of Pearson and Spearman correlations.
 Finally, we provide an estimate of the optimal horizon that strikes a balance between reactivity to new information and correlation.
 Read more

-Submitted: January 9, 2024
+Submitted: 5 February, 2024

 Deep Decoding of Strategies